 10. Google Fonts

 Our website uses Google Fonts.
 This is a service provided by Google Ireland Limited ("Google"), a company incorporated and operated under the laws of Ireland (registration number: 368047) and located at Gordon House, Barrow Street, Dublin 4, Ireland ("Google").
 Google Fonts is used without authentication and no cookies are sent to the Google Fonts API.
 Google states that it only records the use of CSS and the fonts used and stores this data securely.
-Google has joined the Privacy Shield, so that Google guarantees compliance with EU data protection standards.

 II.
 Data collection during visits to our pages